Cheltenham Festival: Who are the Best Trainers?

 Straight off the bat, here are the top five performing trainers at the Cheltenham Festival over the past ten years:

-• Willie Mullins with 72 winners
+• Willie Mullins has 73 winners

-• Gordon Elliott with 36 winners
+• Gordon Elliott has 34 winners

-• Henry De Bromhead with 22 winners
+• Henry De Bromhead has 24 winners

 Carry on reading as we are going to have a look at the trainer records at the Cheltenham Festival over the past ten years.

-Who has performed well? which ones are best avoided?
+Who has performed well?
+Which ones are best avoided?
 Are there certain angles to approach each trainer?

-We will look at both trainer records in the Win market and also the Place markets which sometimes offer great value.
+We will look at both trainer records in the Win market and also the Place markets, which sometimes offer great value.

 Head over to our essential Cheltenham Free Bets page to see the latest bookmaker offers at the Cheltenham Festival.